cryptosharks131/lndg/README.md

 The objective of the Auto-Rebalancer is to "refill" the liquidity on the local side (i.e. OUTBOUND) of profitable and lucarative channels.
 So that, when a forward comes in from another node there is always enough liquidity to route the payment and in return collect the desired routing fees.

-1. The AR variable `AR-Enabled` must be set to 1 (enabled) in order to start looking for new rebalance opportunities.
+1. The AR variable `AR-Enabled` must be set to 1 (enabled) in order to start looking for new rebalance opportunities. (default=0)
 2. The AR variable `AR-Target%` defines the % size of the channel capacity you would like to use for rebalance attempts.
-Example: If a channel size is 1M Sats and AR-Target% = 0.05 LNDg will select an amount of 5% of 1M = 50K for rebalancing.
+Example: If a channel size is 1M Sats and AR-Target% = 0.05 LNDg will select an amount of 5% of 1M = 50K for rebalancing. (default=5)
-3. The AR variable `AR-Time` defines the maximum amount of time we will spend looking for a route.
-Example: 5 minutes
+3. The AR variable `AR-Time` defines the maximum amount of time (minutes) we will spend looking for a route. (default=5)
 4. The AR variable `AR-MaxFeeRate` defines the maximum amount in ppm a rebalance attempt can ever use for a fee limit.
 This is the maximum limit to ensure the total fee does not exceed this amount.
-Example: AR-MaxFeeRate = 800 will ensure the rebalance fee is always less than 800 ppm.
+Example: AR-MaxFeeRate = 800 will ensure the rebalance fee is always less than 800 ppm. (default=100)
 5. The AR variable `AR-MaxCost%	` defines the maximum % of the ppm being charged on the `INBOUND` receving channel that will be used as the fee limit for the rebalance attempt.
-Example: If your fee to node A is 1000ppm and AR-MaxCost% = 0.5 LNDg will use 50% of 1000ppm = 500ppm max fee limit for rebalancing.
+Example: If your fee to node A is 1000ppm and AR-MaxCost% = 0.5 LNDg will use 50% of 1000ppm = 500ppm max fee limit for rebalancing. (default=65)
 6. The AR variable `AR-Outbound%` helps identify all the channels that would be a candidate for rebalancing targetd channels.
 Rebalances will only consider any `OUTBOUND` channel that has more outbound liquidity than the current `AR-Outbound%` setting AND the channel is not currently being targeted as an `INBOUND` receving channel for rebalances.
-Example: AR-Outboud% = 0.6 would make all channels with an outbound capacity of 60% or more AND not enabled under AR on the channel line to be a candidate for rebalancing.
+Example: AR-Outboud% = 0.6 would make all channels with an outbound capacity of 60% or more AND not enabled under AR on the channel line to be a candidate for rebalancing. (default=75)
 7. Channels need to be targeted in order to be refilled with outbound liquidity and in order to control costs as a first prioirty, all calculations are based on the specific `INBOUND` receving channel.
 8. Enable `INBOUND` receving channels you would like to target and set an inbound liquidity `Target%` on the specific channel.
 Rebalance attempts will be made until inbound liquidity falls below this channel settting.
 9. The `INBOUND` receving channel is the channel that later routes out real payments and earns back the fees paid.
 Target channels that have lucrative outbound flows.